cvlab-epfl/MeshSDF/README.md

 python train_deep_sdf.py -e experiments/bob_and_spot
 ```

-You can then explloit our differentiability result to minimize shilouette distance between spot and bob by running
+You can then explloit our differentiability result to minimize shilouette distance between spot and bob

 ```
 python demo_optimizer.py -e experiments/bob_and_spot/
 ```

-In our paper, we also propose an heuristic to accelerate iso-surface extraction when performing optimization in an interative fashion.
-You can do this by running
+In our paper, we also propose an heuristic to accelerate iso-surface extraction when performing optimization in an interative fashion, which results in a noticeable speed-up.
+You can use our heuristic by running

 ```
 python demo_optimizer.py -e experiments/bob_and_spot/ --fast